 I had my PhD exam over two years ago but graduated only one year ago, can I apply?

-No, applications can only be considered from candidates who passed the PhD exam (or equivalent) not more than two years ago at the relevant closing date for applications.
+No, applications from candidates who passed their PhD exam more than two years before the respective application deadline cannot be considered.

 I received my PhD degree officially from Spain but spent the entirety of my PhD working in Germany.
 May I apply to go to a lab in Spain?